Jam Tour

-The Jam Tour was a summer and fall music concert tour in 2009 by American R&B singer Erykah Badu.
+The Jam Tour was a summer and fall concert tour in 2009 by American R&B singer Erykah Badu.
 The tour started on May 24 in Los Angeles, Badu played dates across North America twice and Europe, which ended in Dallas, Texas on October 16.
 During the North America second leg, Badu was featured as a special guest co-headliner on hip-hop artist Mos Def's Ecstatic Tour on select September dates.

 Prior to the start of tour, Badu performed two shows in April at the New Orleans Jazz Festival.
 Her fifth studio album, New Amerykah Part Two (Return of the Ankh) was released the following year in March 2010.